Extract structured data

 Complete the following steps to configure and publish a structured data extraction template:

-- Publish: Publish the project to make it available for use in your BPMN diagrams, processes, and document automation projects.
+- Publish: Publish the template to make it available for use in your BPMN diagrams, processes, and document automation projects.

 To upload your sample document:

-- Drag your sample document in the box or click Drag and drop a PDF file here or click to upload a file to browse and upload your sample document.
+Drag your sample document into the box or click Drag and drop a PDF file here or click to upload a file to browse and upload your sample document.

 - The extraction process retrieves the fields and tables from the document.